haoran9/Floodcalculator/README.md

 Why elevation is so important with flooding risk?
 Only elevated buildings stand after hurricane and flooding from Mexico beach in 2018.

+1. First floor height is critical to evaluate the structural vulnerability to flooding damage cost
+2. Flooding risk evaluation can be used for local government, Homeowners, Building construction, Real estate company, and Insurance company.

 ![NYtimes](/Image/back.jpg)